amitgu22/enrichment-service/README.md

 This is a simple Spring Boot app to demonstrate sending and receiving of messages in Kafka using Kafka listner.This repo will cover real time scenario and includes below implementations

-##Kafak Producer - Consumer communication.
+## Kafka Producer - Consumer communication.

 ## Domain design

 ## JPA repository for CRUD operations

-## Muliple topic consumption using consumer group
+## Muliple topic consumption using same consumer group

 ## Open API documentations.